 How much can I save by switching plans?

 For typical households without solar: switching from TOU to Tiered saves $0–$120/year depending on consumption.
 Switching to ULO without solar saves roughly $90/year per the Ontario government’s estimate.
-With solar + battery, switching from TOU to ULO saves an additional $1,000–$1,500/year due to the 35.2¢/kWh arbitrage spread.
+With solar + battery, switching from TOU to ULO can save up to an additional $1,000–$1,500/year, depending on your rate plan, usage, and system size.

 Find Out Which Plan Saves You the Most

 Your optimal rate plan depends on your consumption pattern, whether you have solar or battery, and how much flexibility you have to shift usage.
-The difference between plans can be $1,500+/year for households with solar + battery.
+The difference between plans can reach up to $1,500+/year for households with solar + battery, depending on usage and system size.

 Book a free consultation with Solar X — we'll analyze your current bill, model the impact of solar and battery on each rate plan, and show you which combination maximizes your return.